Run a Small Business? Here are 8 Ways to Manage Your Stress

 When you’re used to being the boss, it can be hard to let go and give up control.
 But as any small business owner knows, you can’t do it all.
 And if you’re trying to, then you’re probably not doing a good job at every single thing.
 That’s why learning how to delegate or outsource certain parts of the biz is a foundation for being successful.

 For example, do you struggle with Facebook but love working face-to-face with clients?
-Hiring a social media manager might free you up to do just that.
-Figure out how you want to spend your time — and what you’d rather avoid.
+Using a marketing service or hiring an to handle might free you up to do just that.
+Figure out how you want to spend your time and what you’d rather avoid.

 In the end, outsourcing allows you to grow your company.
 “It’s important early on to recognize where your weaknesses are, so that you can hand over those areas to other people who do them much better,” Greenwood says.
 “Doing this can also relieve so much stress, not having a task hang over you that you know you need to do but that you struggle with and find time-consuming.”